ShanakaRG/GPU_CUDA-test/README.md

 # GPU_CUDA-test
-This python script can be used to test the CUDA installation with the python packages namely Pytorch, Tensorflow and Keras.
+This python script can be used to check whether the CUDA installation is correct with the python packages namely Pytorch, Tensorflow and Keras.

-before run this script, install GPU versions of the python packages and then run the script.
-Script allows to test all three above mentioned packages but if you need to test a specific one from the above, make sure to comment the rest.
+before running this script, install GPU versions of the python packages and then run the script.
+The script allows testing all three above mentioned packages but if you need to test a specific one from the above, make sure to comment on the rest.

 For Python package installation guide refer,